USGS-WiM/NavigationServices/README.md

 # Navigation Services
 StreamStats supporting navigation REST web services used for NHDplus V2 network navigation:
 * Flow Path - Trace flow plath from a start point to downstream outlet.
 * Network Path - Trace relationship between 2 user defined points inorder to fine network relationship
 * Network Trace - Trace upstream or downstream from selected point to identified reachs and related sites to the network.

 ### Prerequisites
 Recommended IDE
 * [Visual Studio 2017](https://www.visualstudio.com/)
 SDK
 * [.NET Core](https://www.microsoft.com/net/core#windowscmd)

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Installing
 https://help.github.com/articles/cloning-a-repository/

 Open the solution file (.sln) using perfered IDE.

 ## Building and testing
+No testing products are currently available at this time.

 ## [Deployment on IIS](https://docs.microsoft.com/en-us/aspnet/core/publishing/iis?tabs=aspnetcore2x)
 see link above for detailed instructions for deploying to linux server